 Two sections will be taught each semester.
 Each section limited to 25 students.
 Fall semester: Visiting Professors Boxer and Koltonski.
-Spring semester: Professor George and Professor Emeritus Kearns.2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester: Professor George and Professor Emeritus Kearns.2022-23: Offered in Fall 2022, Spring 2023

 "All philosophers are wise and Socrates is a philosopher; therefore, Socrates is wise."
 Our topic is this therefore.
 We shall expose the hidden structure of everyday statements on which the correctness of our reasoning turns.
 To aid us, we shall develop a logical language that makes this underlying structure more perspicuous.
 We shall also examine fundamental concepts of logic and use them to explore the logical properties of statements and the logical relations between them.
 This is a first course in formal logic, the study of correct reasoning; no previous philosophical, mathematical, or logical training needed.

 Fall semester.
 Professor A. George.2022-23: Offered in Fall 2022

 An examination of the origins of Western philosophical thought in Ancient Greece.
 We will consider the views of the Milesians, Heraclitus, Parmenides, Protagoras, Socrates, Plato and Aristotle.
 Particular attention will be paid to questions about the nature, sources, and limits of human knowledge; about the merits of relativism, subjectivism, and objectivism in science and ethics; about the nature of, and relationship between, obligations to others and self-interest; and about the connection between the body and the mind.